 How do you turn off the iPod nano then?
 The answer depends on which model you have.

-Older nano Models
+Older iPod nano Models

-These models can't be completely turned off.
+The 5th generation iPod nano and earlier can't be completely turned off.
 Instead, you let, or make, them go to sleep.

 You can put the nano to sleep right away by holding down the play/pause button for a few seconds.